DEEKSHITHASONTAM/python_ml_221075/README.md

     - The predictions are saved in a CSV file named `submission.csv`.
     - The file contains two columns: 'ID' and 'Education', where 'Education' is the predicted education level.

-## Restrictions

-- Only the libraries mentioned in the Rules section are allowed.
-- No deep learning methods/libraries are allowed (e.g., ANN, Pytorch, Keras, Tensorflow).